mgharvey/mgharvey.github.io/research.md

 ***

 I study the origins of avian diversity, primarily by examining populations in the early stages of speciation.
-Most of my research takes advantage of large comparative datasets, such as those available at natural history collections.
+Most of my research takes advantage of large comparative datasets, such as those that can be collected from natural history collections.
 I am always looking for new types of data and tools - currently, I use emerging technologies to obtain genetic data from across the genome and also examine morphological, ecological, and distributional data.

 *Key words: Comparative phylogeography, avian phylogenetics, population genomics, macroecology, field ornithology*